Lipschitz Functions on Unions and Quotients of Metric Spaces: Lipschitz Functions on Unions and Quotients of Metric Spaces

 In light of Theorem~\ref{T:QC_quotient}, we note the following corollary.
-In the statement, a \textit{geodesic tree} is a tree such that, for all points $x,y\in T$, we have $\textrm{Length}([x,y])=d(x,y)$.
-Thus geodesic trees are $1$-bounded turning, but, in contrast to QC trees, geodesic trees need not be doubling (see Section \ref{S:QC_union}).
+In the statement, an \textit{$\R$-tree} is a complete metric space $(T,d)$ such that every two points $x,y \in T$ are the endpoints of a unique Jordan arc, and this arc is isometric to the interval $[0,d(x,y)]$ (in other words, it is a geodesic).
+Thus, $\R$-trees are $1$-bounded turning, but, in contrast to QC trees (see Section \ref{S:QC_union} for these definitions), $\R$-trees need not be doubling, or even proper.